EMREXEU/fi-ncp/README.md

 - Use case: Internal student imports external courses to VIRTA via fi-ncp.
  [PlantUML model](./sequence_student_imports_external_courses_to_virta.puml)
 - internal/external is from fi-ncp point of view

+## Frontend Error Logging Documentation

+### Overview

+This document outlines the process for sending frontend error logs to the backend server, ensuring that only relevant error data is transmitted, encrypted, and securely logged.

+### Process Description

+#### Error Detection:
+The frontend application captures errors occurring during user interactions.
+These errors can include JavaScript exceptions, network failures, and other client-side issues.

+####    Log Collection:
+Only the relevant error information is collected.
+This includes the error message, stack trace, and any additional context necessary for debugging.

+####    Transmission:
+The frontend logs are sent to the backend server over a secure channel (HTTPS).
+This adds an additional layer of security by protecting the data from interception and unauthorized access.

+####    Encryption and Logging:
+Upon receipt, the backend server encrypts the log data.
+The encrypted logs are then processed and stored in a secure logging system for further analysis and monitoring.